Confessions of a Woman Who Secretly Wears Hearing Aids

 With this type of hearing loss, using aids can help by selectively amplifying sounds.
 My hearing loss falls in this category.
 I shot guns for most of my life – first hunting with my father, and later in my 20s as being a part of a Trap and Skeet League for competition.

 We were encouraged to wear hearing protection, and required to do so during training and competition.
-But being young, immortal and basically stupid, I ditched the requirement as soon as I was away from the referees.
-I shot a shotgun right handed, and so it is normal that my biggest hearing loss is in my left ear.
+But being young, immortal, and basically stupid, I ditched the requirement as soon as I was away from the referees.
+I shot a shotgun right handed, and so it is normal that my biggest hearing loss is in my right ear.

 I also loved my rock and roll loud.
 And I think you get the point.